-Our core brands - 'Plus' and 'Polsat Box' - are well recognized by Polish consumers and we believe they are associated with high quality and value-for-money services addressed to the entire family.
+Our core brand 'Polsat Box' is well recognized by Polish consumers and we believe it is associated with high quality and value-for-money services addressed to the entire family.

 We believe that our position as the largest pay TV operator in Poland and good relations with programming licenses providers give us a competitive advantage in obtaining high quality content on attractive market terms.
 Therefore, we are able to offer attractive programming packages at competitive prices which translates favorably into viewers' opinions on us.
 At the same time, through investing in the latest technologies which allow to offer high quality telecommunication services, we constantly increase attractiveness of our services which contributes to high satisfaction levels among our customers.